ziiihoooYe/ziiihoooYe.github.io/_pages/about.md

 I obtained my B.Sc. at joint programme between QMUL and BUPT, worked with Prof. Changjae Oh, in 2023.

-I am also a guitarist :guitar: and a music lover.
+I am also a guitarist 🎸 and a music lover.